 BAIC Announces 2025 Vehicle Lineup For International Automotive &Supply Chain EXPO (HONG KONG)

+(MENAFN- Dubai PR Network) HONG KONG SAR - Media OutReach Newswire - 9 June 2025 - From June 12 to 15, the INTERNATIONAL AUTOMOTIVE&SUPPLY CHAIN EXPO in Hong Kong will host a major international auto show under the theme 'New Car, New Journey.'
+The event will bring automakers, experts and media together showcasing future mobility innovation and trends.

 At the upcoming exhibition, BAIC Group will present both passenger and commercial lineup, such as the BJ40PLUS RHD and X55 II RHD.
-BEV models include ARCFOX αS5, ARCFOX αT5 and STELATO S9(REEV).
+BEV models include ARCFOX aS5, ARCFOX aT5 and STELATO S9(REEV).

 Legal Disclaimer: